jack-bradshaw/AndroidUtilities/README.md

 - `ThemeColorHelper`: Simplifies the process of getting the primary, primary dark and accent colors of the current theme.

 ### Views
 There is currently one class in the views package: `SquareImageView`.
-This View is a subclass of the ImageView class which constrains the height and width to be equal.
+This class extends ImageView and provides all the same core functionality, except it forces the height and width dimensions to be equal.

 ### Utilities
 The utilities package contains useful classes which must be instantiated to be used.
 The package contains: